saschatran/Covid19-Airtraffic-Correlation/README.md

 ## Guide
+To reproduce our relational database, follow the instructions:

 1. You first need to download all the necessary datasets (total size ~14 GB).
 All necessary links can be found in the chapter **Dataset sources**.
 2. Run code/Python/flightDataMerge.ipynb.
 Make sure that the path name is set correctly. (~1h)